Primisen/Electronic-medical-card/README.md

 # Electronic medical card

+I think not need comments for what this application:)

 Application has two user roles: doctor and patient.

 I used the below thechnologies in this project: